Operator mixing in massless QCD-like theories and Poincare'-Dulac theorem: Introduction and physics motivations

 \section{Introduction and physics motivations}

-The aim of the present paper is to reconsider the problem of operator mixing and the associated ultraviolet (UV) asymptotics of gauge-invariant correlators in asymptotically free gauge theories massless to all perturbative orders (massless QCD-like theories for short), in order to further develop the implications of the geometric approach to operator mixing initiated in \cite{MB0}, where a key role is played by the Poincare'-Dulac theorem \cite{PD1} in the framework of canonical forms \cite{PD0} for linear systems of differential equations.
-There are several physics motivations for doing so, since the UV asymptotics of operator mixing enters a number of applications of the renormalization group (RG), which range from the deep inelastic scattering \cite{Buras1} in QCD to the evalutation of the ratio $\frac{\epsilon'}{\epsilon}$ \cite{Buras2, Martinelli} for the possible implications of new physics -- if any -- and to the constraints \cite{MBM,MBN,MBH,MBR,MBL,BB} to the eventual nonperturbative solution of the large-$N$ limit \cite{H,V,Migdal,W} of massless QCD-like theories.
+The aim of the present paper is to reconsider the operator mixing and the associated ultraviolet (UV) asymptotics of the renormalized mixing matrix $Z(x,\mu)$ in the coordinate representation in asymptotically free Yang-Mills (YM) theories \footnote{We only consider YM theories with a single gauge coupling.
+Our methods may extend to theories with multiple couplings, at the price of increasing mathematical complication.} massless to all perturbative orders (massless QCD-like theories for short), in order to analyze further implications of the differential-geometric approach to operator mixing initiated in \cite{MB0}, where an essential role is played by the Poincar\`e-Dulac theorem \cite{PD1} in the framework of canonical forms \cite{PD0} for linear systems of differential equations.
+In fact, $Z(x,\mu)$ is a pivotal ingredient to work out the UV asymptotics of gauge-invariant correlators and OPE coefficients that will be considered in a forthcoming paper \cite{BB2}.
+One problem addressed in \cite{MB0}, which is hardly discussed in the literature, has been to determine under which conditions the operator mixing may be essentially reduced to the multiplicatively renormalizable case.
+This is the case (I) -- worked out extensively in \cite{MB0} -- of the classification based on the Poincar\`e-Dulac theorem introduced in \cite{MB0}.
+The remaining cases, (II),(III) and (IV), of the aforementioned classification, where such a reduction is not actually possible, are studied in greater detail in the present paper.
+There are several physics motivations for doing so, since the UV asymptotics of operator mixing enters a number of applications of the renormalization group (RG), which range from the deep inelastic scattering \cite{Buras1} in QCD to the evalutation of the ratio $\frac{\epsilon'}{\epsilon}$ \cite{Buras2, Buras3, Martinelli} for the possible implications of new physics -- if any -- and to the constraints \cite{MBM,MBN,MBH,MBR,MBL,BB} to the eventual nonperturbative solution of the large-$N$ limit \cite{H,V,Migdal,W} of massless QCD-like theories.
 A further motivation for working out such asymptotics, for the general case of operator mixing as well, occurs as a part of the program, christened the asymptotically free bootstrap in \cite{MBH}, of verifying whether a candidate \cite{MBH} nonperturbative S matrix arises from the nonperturbative 't Hooft large-$N$ expansion \cite{H} of a massless QCD-like theory, where the multiplicative renormalization of gauge-invariant operators has already played a key role \cite{MBN}.
-In view of the physics applications of operator mixing mentioned above, the problem addressed in \cite{MB0}, which is hardly discussed in the literature, has been to determine under which conditions operator mixing can be essentially reduced to the multiplicatively renormalizable case.
+In view of the physics applications of operator mixing mentioned above, the key step in \cite{MB0} to obtain the aforementioned UV asymptotics of $Z(x,\mu)$ has been the choice of a suitable renormalization scheme.
+In this respect, it has been known for some time that exploiting the freedom of changing renormalization scheme may lead to significant advantages.
+Perhaps, the most famous example is the 't Hooft scheme \cite{HH}, where all the coefficients of the beta function, $\beta(g) = - \beta_0 g^3 - \beta_1 g^5 + \cdots$, but the first two, $\beta_0, \beta_1$, may be set to $0$ by a suitable (formal \footnote{A formal series is not assumed to be convergent.
+In QCD-like theories, this is appropriate in perturbation theory, which is believed to be only asymptotic in the UV thanks to the asymptotic freedom.}) holomorphic reparametrization of the gauge coupling.
+In fact, the aforementioned coefficients, $\beta_2, \beta_3, \cdots $, may be set to an arbitrary value by a reparametrization of the coupling, and this freedom has been exploited in various contexts \cite{Kataev1,Kataev2,Kataev3,Kataev4,Kataev5,Kataev6}, including the supersymmetric one in relation to the exact NSVZ beta function \cite{NSVZ}.
+Another example is the possibility to set to $0$ all the coefficients but the first one, $\gamma_0$, of the anomalous dimension, $\gamma(g) = \gamma_0 g^2+\cdots$, of a multiplicatively renormalizable operator by a similar \cite{Collins} -- but in general different -- reparametrization of the coupling.
+These examples are well known, but are not relevant in the present paper: They exploit the freedom of making (formal) holomorphic diffeomorphisms in the space of the coupling, while the change of scheme that we refer to is actually the (formal) holomorphic nonabelian \footnote{The aforementioned gauge freedom is nonabelian for the mixing of $2$ or more operators, as opposed to the Abelian gauge symmetry in the case of a multiplicatively renormalizable operator.
+Its nonabelian and (formal) holomorphic character implies the peculiar features described in the present paper.} gauge freedom \cite{MB0} in the choice of the basis of operators that mix under renormalization, in a way that we summarize as follows.